CodePushGo/website/src/content/blog/en/how-to-schedule-ota-updates-for-capacitor-apps.md

 ### Pre-release Testing

 Once error-handling mechanisms are in place, testing becomes the next critical step.
-Capgo provides dedicated test channels for beta deployments, allowing you to:
+CodePushGo provides dedicated test channels for beta deployments, allowing you to:

 -   Release updates to internal testers first